amorist/awesome/README.md

 ## Others

+- [pi-webcam](https://github.com/geerlingguy/pi-webcam) - Automation to configure a Raspberry Pi as a USB OTG webcam
 - [upptime](https://github.com/upptime/upptime) - ⬆️ Uptime monitor and status page powered by GitHub
 - [awful-ai](https://github.com/daviddao/awful-ai) - 😈Awful AI is a curated list to track current scary usages of AI - hoping to raise awareness
 - [data-engineer-roadmap](https://github.com/datastacktv/data-engineer-roadmap) - Roadmap to becoming a data engineer in 2020